mavasquez401/EchoPlay/README.md

 ### 3. Set Up Cloudinary

 1. Create a free account at [Cloudinary](https://cloudinary.com/)
-2. Get your Cloud Name, API Key, and API Secret from the Cloudinary Dashboard
+2. Get your Cloud Name, API Key, and API Secret from the Cloudinary dashboard
 3. Add these credentials to your `.env` file as shown above
+4. Configure your Cloudinary settings for audio files:
+   - Enable audio uploads in your Cloudinary settings
+   - Set up appropriate upload presets for audio files
+   - Configure CORS settings to allow uploads from your domain

 ### 4. Set Up the Frontend